lsst-sqre/gafaelfawr/docs/configuration.rst

 ``github-client-secret``
     The GitHub secret, obtained when creating the OAuth App as described above.
-    This is not required if you are using OpenID Connect authentication (either CILogon or generic).
+    This is only required if you're using GitHub for authentication.

 ``influxdb-secret`` (optional)
     The shared secret to use for issuing InfluxDB tokens.